Austin-Sands/MyGameEngine/Release/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 My game engine is very simple so far.
 I decided to use SDL2 and C++ as this is the coding language that I feel I have the best skills and understanding in.
 Unfortunately, this was posted late.
-And though after looking at the prompt for the assignment I feel that I actually had enough done, I was pushing myself
-to get the bounding on my projectiles to delete the projectile after leaving the screen, I was having a really hard time not messing up the code.
-I appreciate
-your time in looking at my work.
+I was pushing myself to get the bounding on my projectiles to delete the projectile after leaving the screen, I was having a really hard time not messing up the code.
+I appreciate your time in looking at my work.

 Some of the code I used can be referenced to SDL tutorials I completed on lazyfoo.net